CoongCrafts/coong-wallet/README.md

 ## What to expect from Coong Wallet?
 - No need for extra steps to install browser extensions or mobile apps, Coong Wallet is just a website running on your browser
 - Works on both desktop and mobile
-- Compatible with [Polkadot.js extension](https://github.com/polkadot-js/extension) wallet, [integrate Coong Wallet](#integrate-coong-wallet-into-your-dapps) into your dapp within just a few steps
+- Compatible with [Polkadot.js extension](https://github.com/polkadot-js/extension) API, [integrate Coong Wallet](#integrate-coong-wallet-into-your-dapps) into your dapp within just a few steps
 - One seed phrase to recover all created accounts (excluding imported accounts/private keys)
 - Private keys and seed phrase are encrypted with a user chosen wallet password